 What the cloud work pays by metro - and what employers actually name

 The $116,580 national median for that occupation (Computer Occupations, All Other) hides a wide geographic spread.
 Among large-employment metros it runs from about $109,700 in Los Angeles to $184,430 in San Jose, with San Francisco around $161,700 and Dallas around $127,360 (BLS OEWS, May 2025); lower-cost metros sit well below - and cost-of-living matters as much as the headline: Dallas's $127,360 is worth about $123,543 in buying power, while high-cost Los Angeles's $109,700 is worth only about $96,596 (BEA Regional Price Parities, 2024), so a bigger nominal number does not always mean more take-home value.
 Look up your own metro before you weigh the exam fee.
-As for what actually gets you hired: a qualitative sample of 256 current public cloud-engineer postings (applicant-tracking systems; not a demand or salary measure) most often names Kubernetes (176 mentions), AWS (159), Terraform (138), Python (130), Azure (103), and Docker (86) - the hands-on tools, mentioned far more than any specific certificate.
+As for what employers name in their postings: RoleMath's sample of public job postings, captured 2026-07-09 - a qualitative, non-representative sample of 254 cloud-engineer postings drawn from five job-board sources; not a demand or salary measure (CIT-04) - most often names Kubernetes (168 mentions), AWS (164), Terraform (126), Python (124), Azure (113), and Docker (84).
+Certificates are named far less often in that same sample: Security+ (12), CCNA (6), Linux+ (3), CySA+ (2), PMP (1).
 That is exactly why SAA is worth it 'paired with demonstrable projects': the cert signals AWS design knowledge, but employers keep naming the tools you can actually use.
 Occupation-and-location figures, not an SAA salary or a hiring guarantee.

 So is AWS SAA worth it for you?